Trolling Motor Battery Guide — Lithium vs AGM vs Lead Acid for 2026

 Interstate Batteries DCM0100 Deep Cycle Marine

 This is the battery sitting in the most bass boats at any given ramp on a Saturday morning, and there’s a reason for that.
-Interstate’s distribution network means you can find a replacement at a local auto parts store when your old one fails at 6 AM before a tournament.
+Interstate’s distribution network — warehouses in practically every mid-sized city in the country — means you can grab a replacement at a local auto parts store when your old one dies at 6 AM before a tournament.
 The DCM0100 is a 115-minute reserve capacity battery, runs around $110–$125, and weighs about 63 lbs.
 It’s not exciting.
 It works if you maintain it.

 Optima BlueTop D31M